Looking to take your yoga practice on the road?

 Luckily, we’re not the only people who want to travel with a yoga mat so there are several decent options for the nomadic yogis among us.

-Like usual, I spent way too much time evaluating which travel yoga mat would make the packing list (here’s Anne’s packing list for the ladies).
-We’ve been traveling nearly full-time for the last 3.5 years and counting.
+Like usual, I spent way too much time evaluating which travel yoga mat would make my packing list (here’s Anne’s packing list for the ladies).
+We’ve been traveling nearly full-time for the last 4.5+ years and counting.
 Without a travel yoga mat, we might have gone insane 😉

 What I was looking for in a travel yoga mat?

 - Foldable (new requirement for me as it saves space)

 This guide was designed to make choosing the right yoga mat a breeze! (or at least give you a starting point)

 At the end, I will share which mat we chose.
 However depending on your specific needs, all of these mats would work great.

 Alright let’s start with an overview of the travel yoga mat market…